no, this isn’t Napoleon Dynamite.

 Monty Python’s Flying Circus was in reruns on a television with rabbit ears.
 MTV was about to launch a new phenomenon called a music video, and the VCR whirred late into the night capturing The Midnight Special.

-as the ’80s blew through town, kyle graduated high school and was working part-time at his father’s firm. his exposure to other creative education paths was expanding, and industrial design quickly caught his attention. it combined the thoughtful, thought-through process and design sensitivity that was part of kyle’s inner being. but this departure was to be only a brief sidebar in his design career, because in 1984 apple introduced something new to the world that would ultimately change graphic design. a small beige box with a mouse and black and white graphic screen. it was called macintosh. before long, kyle was helping modernize and update his dad’s firm (seen here at his desk–still a drafting table–with his new-born son and a macintosh SE in 1987), and teaching his college professors about what this new tool for design could do.
+as the ’80s blew through town, kyle graduated high school and was working part-time at his father’s firm. his exposure to other creative education paths was expanding, and industrial design quickly caught his attention. it combined the thoughtful, thought-through process and design sensitivity that was part of kyle’s inner being. but this departure was to be only a brief sidebar in his design career, because in 1984 apple introduced something new to the world that would ultimately change how graphic design was done. a small beige box with a mouse and black and white graphic screen. it was called macintosh. before long, kyle was helping modernize and update his dad’s firm (seen here in 1987 at his desk–still a drafting table–with his new-born son and a macintosh SE), and showing his college professors what this new tool for design could do.

 in the late 80’s, the housing downturn hit his dad’s firm pretty hard. so kyle decided this was a good time to pursue his graphic design career on his own. several dynamic clients later, and some pro-bono work led to an opportunity to volunteer with mariners church, a large local church making a positive difference in the community. in 1991, he joined staff at mariners in newport beach, california (now located in irvine) where he would design, photograph, art direct and oversee the look and feel of this growing and thriving group of people for over 25 years.